vassdeniss/vassdeniss/README.md

 # Hi there 👋😃
-My name is Dennis Vasilev.
+My name is Dennis Vasilev - Junior Developer and Graphic Designer!

 I'm from Bulgaria and currently in the 11th grade as of 2020/2021 studying graphic design and technologies.